JuanJS117/MesoscopicModel/README.md

 * ### macOS

-To run Julia from the terminal, navigate to <usr/local/bin> and remove julia file.
+To run Julia from the terminal, navigate to <usr/local/bin> and remove julia file (if present).
+This folder is hidden, so in order to navigate to it, you may either:

+- Go to Finder, press `Command+Shift+G`, and type `/usr/local/bin/`.
+This will open the folder in your file explorer.
+- Open the terminal and type `cd /usr/local/bin`.

+Some operations are forbidden without the right permissions.
+If you try to remove it from the terminal, you will require superuser permission.
+Simply add a `sudo` before your command and, when prompted, type your user password.

 After doing so, type the following in your terminal:

     ln -s /Applications/Julia-<version>.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia